rockettheme/docs/Docs/wordpress/themes/versla/demo.md

 Home Particles
 -----

 Below, you will find the particles as they appear on the front page of our demo.
-These can all be found and edited via Themes > Versla - Home > Layout.
+These can all be found and edited via Versla Theme - Home > Layout.

 ![](assets/versla2.jpeg)